 Email: [email protected]

-Sue Anderson is a Regional Director for Wells Fargo Institutional Retirement and Trust, managing a team of relationship managers serving corporate and non-profit clients in the mid-Atlantic region in retirement plan administration.
+As a vice president and financial advisor at CAPTRUST, Sue is responsible for providing investment and fiduciary advisory services to retirement plan sponsors.
+She works with defined contribution, defined benefit, and nonqualified retirement plans, as well as endowments and foundations.
 She graduated magna cum laude from Boston University with a BA degree in Biology and a minor in Psychology.
 She is a registered representative with the National Association of Securities Dealers (FINRA), holding her Series 7 & 63 licenses as well as Life and Health Licenses in Virginia, Maryland and the District of Columbia.
 In 2008, she earned her Certified Financial Planner (CFP) designation.